fbpx

 In the past 50 years, breast cancer has been transformed from a disease in which all women were treated with a radical and disfiguring surgical procedure that amputated the breast.
 Now, for the majority of women, it is usually managed with only minimal removal of breast tissue and sampling of a few axillary nodes.

-During this same period of time, women with breast cancer have become increasingly involved in treatment decision-making, and have made it clear that they have a need for attention to the psychological and social aspects of their care, in addition to the targeted treatment of their tumours.
+During this same time, women with breast cancer have become increasingly involved in treatment decision-making, and have made it clear that they require attention to the psychological and social aspects of their care, in addition to the targeted treatment of their tumours.